AnalogJ/thesparktree-blog/_posts/2017-07-31-15-lessons-in-golang.md

 For a long time that was the extent of my Golang knowledge.
 I knew I wanted to take a closer look at it at some point, but I had other priorities.
-About 4 months ago, I realized the Golang could be the solution to one of the problems I was facing with capsulecd, my application for generically automating package releases for any language (npm, cookbooks, gems, pip, jars, etc).
+About 4 months ago, I realized the Golang could be the solution to one of the problems I was facing with [CapsuleCD](https://github.com/AnalogJ/capsulecd), my application for generically automating package releases for any language (npm, cookbooks, gems, pip, jars, etc).

+<div class="github-widget" data-repo="AnalogJ/capsulecd"></div>

-The problem was that capsulecd was a executable distributed in a Ruby gem, which meant that anyone who wanted to use capsulecd needed to have a Ruby interpreter installed on their build machine, even if all they were just trying to do was package a Python library.
+The problem was that [CapsuleCD](https://github.com/AnalogJ/capsulecd) was a executable distributed in a Ruby gem, which meant that anyone who wanted to use `CapsuleCD` needed to have a Ruby interpreter installed on their build machine, even if all they were just trying to do was package a Python library.
 This made my Docker containers bloated, and more complicated to develop.
 Wouldn't it be nice to just have single binary I could download into the container?
 And so the migration to Golang began, if only in my head at that point.